sketchplugins/plugin-directory/README.md

 - [Design System Validator](https://github.com/JarOfCookies/Sketch-Design-systems-validator), by Matthew Talebi: Check consistency of text layers.
 - [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
 It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.
 - [Font Buddy](https://github.com/animaapp/fontbuddy), by Anima Team: Install missing fonts & free fonts directly from Sketch.
-- [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.
 - [Check Contrast](https://github.com/lifeofmle/check-contrast), by Michael Le: Allows you to select layers in Sketch and get realtime feedback about the contrast ratio
 - [Symbol Insert](https://github.com/lifeofmle/symbol-insert), by Michael Le: Simple plugin to insert Sketch symbols